piisa/pii-extract-plg-regex/doc/contributing.md

       function or class), see below
     * The [task descriptor], a list containing all defined tasks (or a single task descriptor).
 The list variable *must* be named `PII_TASKS`
- 5. Finally, add a unit test to check the validity for the task code, in the proper place under [test/unit/B_modules].
+ 5. Then, add a unit test to check the validity for the task code, in the proper place under [test/unit/B_modules].
+ 6. Finally, update the [taxcount] dictionary used in unit tests to verify the total number of tasks available.
+Depending on the task type, it might be needed to update other unit tests.

 ## Task implementation

 A task can be implemented with either of three shapes: regex, function or